Big Texan Steak Ranch: Description

-72oz Steak Challenge
+72 ounce Steak Challenge

 The Big Texan is best known for its 72 ounce (4.5 pounds or 2.04 kg) steak.
-The steak is free to anyone who, in one hour or less, can eat the entire meal, consisting of the steak itself, a bread roll with butter, a baked potato, shrimp cocktail, and a salad; otherwise, the meal costs $72.
-Those who have successfully consumed the 72oz steak challenge have their names recorded and posted at the restaurant.
-To date, over 10,000 people out of about 70,000 people who attempted this challenge have accomplished this feat.
+The steak is free to anyone who, in one hour or less, can eat the entire meal, consisting of the steak itself, a bread roll with butter, a baked potato, shrimp cocktail, and a side salad; otherwise, the meal costs $72.00.
+Those who have successfully consumed the 72 ounce steak challenge have their names recorded and posted at the restaurant.
+The table at which the steak is eaten is recorded on a 24/7 live stream which can be found on the restaurant's website.
+To date, over 10,000 people out of about 90,000 people who attempted this challenge have accomplished this feat.